The Importance of Investor Relations in an Organization

 • Taking point on financial briefings

-• Filing and publishing report with the Securities and Exchange Commission (SEC) or other relevant commission (depending on where the company is listed)
+• Filing and publishing reports with the Securities and Exchange Commission (SEC) or other relevant commissions (depending on where the company is listed)

-As the depart of IR has so many roles and functions, the department must stay fully integrated with the management team, executives, and all the other departments in the company, like the finance and legal departments.
+As the department of IR has so many roles and functions, the department must remain integrated with the management team, executives, and all the other departments in the company.
+Llike the finance and legal departments.
 Digital IR websites play a vital role in publicly traded companies.
-Having investor relation websites increases visibility and help investor to analyze the stocks and company performance.
+Having investor relation websites increases visibility and helps investors to analyze the stocks and company performance.